 All the kids were thinking hard but I could see that we weren’t getting anywhere to be able to tell if Mr. Weasley did the right thing or not.
 What does it mean when you say you’re standing up for yourself?

-This sounded good but Cody, our oldest young man, countered, “Mr. Weasley did the right thing by standing up for himself but he shouldn’t have gotten into a fight.”
+This sounded good but another child countered, “Mr. Weasley did the right thing by standing up for himself but he shouldn’t have gotten into a fight.”

-“It might be okay to fight when you’re standing up for yourself but you have to live with the consequences,” stated Matthew.
+“It might be okay to fight when you’re standing up for yourself but you have to live with the consequences,” stated another child.

 You’re talking to your friend in the hallway at school.
 As you both are talking together, she suddenly comments that you’re so stupid.
 In fact they can’t believe how much of an idiot you are.
 What do you do?
 How would you start a fight?
 How would you stand up for yourself?